Liam Ezekiel: College career

-Ezekiel attended Northeastern where he majored in Criminal Justice and was a member of the school's football team.
+Ezekiel attended Northeastern University, where he majored in Criminal Justice and was a member of the school's football team.

 As a freshman in 2001, Ezekiel was originally going to play at Division I-A West Virginia, however he decided to attend Northeastern in the summer 2001.
 He was named Third-team All-Atlantic 10, the first player in school history to ever earn All-Conference honors as a freshman.
 In his freshman season, he missed the first two games, but played in the last nine.
 He finished the season second on the teams with 82 tackles, setting a school freshman record.
 His average of 9.1 tackles-per-game was the highest on the team and eighth best in the conference.
 In his first game, he replaced injured linebacker Joe Gazzola, and recorded 13 tackles to help lead the team to its first ever win over Delaware.
 Ezekiel later recorded a season-high 15 tackles and one sack to help lead Northeastern to its first conference shutout ever, a 7-0 win over Richmond.

 As a sophomore in 2002, Ezekiel led the conference and was seventh in the nation (Division I-AA) with a school-record 145 tackles, an average of 11.2 tackles-per-game.
 He was a Sports Network Third-team All-American.
 He was also First-team All-Conference, a New England Writers All-Star, he was also named the conference's Defensive Player of the Week after recording a career-high 22 tackles (one short of the school's single-game record), on the road against Delaware.
 He recorded 22 tackles on the road against William & Mary to become the first player in school history to have two 20-tackle games in the same season.
 He also won the James M. Thornton Memorial Award as MVP of the Homecoming game, after recording 15 tackles, one forced fumble and two fumble recoveries against Villanova.
 He also returned his first-career interception 28 yards for a touchdown against James Madison.
 He played the last five weeks of the season with a broken thumb.
 For the season he recorded seven double-digit tackle games.
 He also won the Chicken Lou Award as the team's most aggressive player.
 Through just two seasons, Ezekiel had recorded 227 tackles, 20 short of the school's top 10.